JoKa87/FragAlign/README.md

-# FragAlign
+# FragXAlign
 Tool for protein structure alignment based on fragment-wise comparison

 ## Scope
 The alignment of protein structures is a prerequisite for a meaningful comparison of structural features.
-**FragAlign** was created to conduct pair-wise protein structure alignments, also for large datasets, and is based on the detection of best-aligning core fragments.
+**FragXAlign** was created to conduct pair-wise protein structure alignments, also for large datasets, and is based on the detection of best-aligning core fragments.

 ## Methodology
-**FragAlign** alignment comprises the following steps:
+**FragXAlign** alignment comprises the following steps:
 - select coordinates (typically *CA*)
 - detect core fragments based on substitution matrices
 - conduct pre-alignment based on averaged coordinates